spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 ---
 title: "Helm Chart Mode"
-metaTitle: "Installing Palette with Helm"
+metaTitle: "Install Palette with Helm Chart"
-metaDescription: "Using an existing Kubernetes cluster to deploy Palette SaaS"
+metaDescription: "Learn how to deploy Palette in a Kubernetes cluster using a Helm Chart."
 icon: ""
 hideToC: false
 fullWidth: false